whaynes/STCW23/jekyll/_assessments/OICEW-8E2D.md

 <tr><td>

 {% capture behavior %}
-{% do Fabricate, fabricate %} a new flange gasket
+{% do fabricate, Fabricate %} a new flange gasket
 {% endcapture %}
 {{ behavior | markdownify }}